remedialchaostheory/aws-node-rest-api-with-dynamodb/README.md

 **Postman**: API testing

-Built from scratch based on their [example](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb).
+REST API for a todo app.
+Built from scratch based on their [original project](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb).
 The Serverless team created it to be a guide or proof of concept, so it's purposely bare bones.
 It's still incredible how they have so many different types of examples up for the framework(it's at *least* 30).

 ## Improvements/Additions